 Common Name: False Indigo

-Did you love the deep flowers of ‘Dutch Chocolate’?
-Meet the new and improved version, ‘Dark Chocolate’.
-This variety shares that same, nearly black, charcoal purple flowers, but has much longer flower spikes-up to 27″ long.
-The flowers grow well out of the foliage, an improvement on its predecessor.
+This variety has nearly black, charcoal purple flowers, with flower spikes-up to 27″ long.
+The flowers grow well out of the foliage.
 Forms an incredibly full and bushy habit-a perfect substitution for shrubs if you’re looking for structure in the garden.

 Baptisia is easy to grow and will thrive with little maintenance.
 There are many potential applications in the landscape including meadow plantings, as a backdrop in borders, or as a specimen.
 Plants are very long-lived once established.